johnkerl/miller/docs6b/docs/special-symbols-and-formatting.md

 Role tester
 </pre>

-But for :ref:`Key-value_pairs <file-formats-dkvp>` and :ref:`index-numbered <file-formats-nidx>`, commas are the default field separator.
+But for [key-value-pairs](file-formats.md#dkvp-key-value-pairs) and [index-numbered](file-formats.md#nidx-index-numbered-toolkit-style) formats, commas are the default field separator.
 And -- as of Miller 5.4.0 anyway -- there is no CSV-style double-quote-handling like there is for CSV.
 So commas within the data look like delimiters:

 <pre class="pre-highlight">
 <b>mlr --icsv --odkvp cat commas.csv</b>